riboseinc/jekyll-theme-open-project/README.md

 ## Universal setup

-These are applicable to both site types (hub and project).
+These settings are required to both site types (hub and project).

 - You may want to remove the default about.md page added by Jekyll, as this theme does not account for its existence.